Effective Date: November 26, 1997

 If a waiver is requested for a married Exchange Visitor, waivers will also be requested for the spouse and minor children, if any, if they are also subject to the residence abroad requirement.

 a.
-Coordinate with the NASA General Counsel to ascertain legal sufficiency;
+Coordinate with the NASA Office of the General Counsel to ascertain legal sufficiency;

 b.
-If the request is from a Center, obtain the review and concurrence of the Headquarters office with institutional authority over the requesting Center, and as applicable, the NASA Enterprise whose program is being supported;
+If the request is from a Center, obtain the review and concurrence of the Headquarters office with institutional authority over the requesting Center, and as applicable, the NASA Mission Directorate whose program is being supported;

 c.
 Obtain any further details required prior to submission of a waiver request to the Department of State; and